wp-plugins/wp-toolbar-removal/readme.txt

 1. Remove Backend "28px gap" on top of DashBoard for WP 3.3+ or later
 1. Remove User Personal Options Settings "Show Admin Bar/Toolbar"
 1. Hide Admin Icons in the Backend Navigation Menu (not on collapsed state)
-1. Hide Admin Page Title Icons in the Backend DashBoard
+1. hide backend page title icons in the dashboard
 1. Disable Admin Menu Hoverintent Handlers for the Bar and Menu
 1. Add logout functionality on top of DashBoard for WP 3.3+ or later
 1. Add Header and Footer Log